Represent your region at the U20's Festival

 We will sum the two highest scoring triathlon points from the London series, plus the same scoring system based on their performance in the Eton Dorney event. i.e. applying the same scoring to the Eton Dorney event as a regular series triathlon.

-The standings in the race to be part of the London team after the first triathlon can be seen here.
+The standings in the race to be part of the London team after the Eton Dorney event can be seen here.
+The team will be announce shortly following a review of all results.

 Last year, we felt, the team was at a disadvantage to not have competed in a test event which was similar in nature to the IRC event itself.
 This year we have worked with the other local regions and the event organisers to avoid a clash with series events.
 The test event will have the top athletes from several regions and have the open-water swim and draft legal cycle with gearing restrictions - so will mirror many of the challenges of the IRC event which are not evident in the series triathlon events.